Hypergraph Two-Coloring in the Streaming Model: Streaming algorithms for hypergraph two-coloring

-\begin{cor}[Compare Theorem~\ref{thm:radhakrishnan-srinivasan}] Let $H=(V,E)$ be an $\n$-uniform hypergraph with at most $1/10 \sqrt{\n/\ln \n}\times 2^\n$ hyperedges.
+\begin{cor}[Compare Theorem~\ref{thm:radhakrishnan-srinivasan}] Let $H=(V,E)$ be an $\n$-uniform hypergraph with at most $\frac{1}{10} \sqrt{\frac{\n}{\ln \n}} 2^\n$ hyperedges.
 Then, with probability at least $\frac{1}{2}$ Algorithm~\ref{alg:streaming} produces a valid two-coloring for $H$. \end{cor}

-Note, however, Algorithm~\ref{alg:streaming} lacks the desirable property that it outputs only valid colorings.
-A straight-forward check does not seem possible using $O(|V|B)$ RAM space.
-We show below that with carefully storing some vertices of a few hyperedges, we can in fact achieve this using only $O(\n B)$ RAM space.
+Note, however, that Algorithm~\ref{alg:streaming} lacks the desirable property that it outputs only valid colorings.
+A straight-forward check does not seem possible using $O(|V|B)$ workspace.
+We show below that by carefully storing some vertices of a few hyperedges, we can in fact achieve this using only $O(\n B)$ workspace.